dgketchum/satellite_image/README.md

 - Save any of these arrays as a GeoTiff.

-Given this small section of a Landsat 7 image of the S. Flathead Lake and the Mission Mountians in Montana, band 5:
+Given this small section of a Landsat 7 image of the S. Flathead Lake and the Mission Mountians in Montana, ETM+ band 5:

 # ![satellite_image](docs/flathead_b5.png)